Jerry_Truong.jpg

 BIOGRAPHY

-Truong earned BAs in Studio Art and Psychology from the University of California, Irvine, in 2006.
-He later pursued an MFA in Visual Arts from the University of California, San Diego, graduating in 2011.
-During his time at UC San Diego, he received recognition for his artistic contributions, notably the San Diego Fellowship and the Russell Foundation Grant.
+Truong earned BAs in Studio Art and Psychology from the University of California, Irvine in 2006, followed by an MFA in Visual Arts from the University of California, San Diego in 2011.
+During his time at UC San Diego, he was awarded both the San Diego Fellowship and the Russell Foundation Grant.
+From 2012 to 2014, he served as a fellow at Hamiltonian Artists, where he exhibited in a two-person show at Hamiltonian Gallery in 2013.

 ARTIST STATEMENT